netxms/netxms-doc/admin/data-collection.rst

 Source node
 ~~~~~~~~~~~

-Sorce node of metrci collection.
+Source node of metrics collection.
 This can be used when other node provides
 information about this node.
 In this way collected data can be collected and
 shown on right nodes.

-Othe example of usage is virtual nodes(node with IP 0.0.0.0).
+Other example of usage is virtual nodes (nodes with IP 0.0.0.0).
 In this case
 node state can be obtained from the DCI created on this node but collected
 from the other one.